How to Transition Your Skincare Routine for Each Season

 • Itchiness and tightness

-• Redness and inflammation
+• Redness and sensitivity

 How to Winter-Proof Your Skin

-• Use a balm or milk cleanser that cleans without drying.
-Avoid harsh foams or soaps.
+• Use a balm or milk cleanser that cleans without drying: Avoid harsh foams or soaps.

-• Apply a hydrating serum underneath your moisturizer to keep water in the skin.
-Look for hyaluronic acid, panthenol, or urea.
+• Apply a hydrating serum underneath your moisturizer to keep water in the skin: Look for hyaluronic acid, panthenol, or urea.

-• Use a humidifier in your bedroom or work area to combat dry air from heaters.
+• Use a humidifier: In your bedroom or work area to combat dry air from heaters.

-• Avoid long, hot showers.
-Use warm water and limit time to protect your skin’s natural oils.
+• Avoid long, hot showers: Use warm water and limit time to protect your skin’s natural oils.

-• Cut back on exfoliation.
-Once a week is enough unless your skin handles more.
+• Cut back on exfoliation: Once a week is enough unless your skin handles more.

-• Use overnight masks or thick night creams to deeply nourish while you sleep.
+• Use overnight masks or thick night creams: To deeply nourish while you sleep.

 What Should Stay Consistent All Year

-• Always cleanse your skin daily.
-Use a cleanser suited to your skin type and season, but don’t skip cleansing, especially if you wear sunscreen or makeup.
+• Always cleanse your skin daily: Use a cleanser suited to your skin type and season, but don’t skip cleansing, especially if you wear sunscreen or makeup.

-• Moisturizing is always necessary.
-Whether it’s a light gel or a rich cream, all skin types need hydration.
+• Moisturizing is always necessary: Whether it’s a light gel or a rich cream, all skin types need hydration.

-• Listen to your skin.
-It’s normal for your skin to need different things from week to week.
+• Listen to your skin: It’s normal for your skin to need different things from week to week.
 Stay flexible and adapt as needed.

-• Don’t change too many products at once.
-Gradual adjustments help avoid reactions.
+• Don’t change too many products at once: Gradual adjustments help avoid reactions.

 Final Thoughts